R Programming for Data Science

 - One of the important feature of R is to interface with NoSQL databases and analyze unstructured data.

-Most common R Libraries
+Most common Data Science in R Libraries

-For performing data wrangling and data analysis, we use the dplyr package.
+- Dplyr: For performing data wrangling and data analysis, we use the dplyr package.
 We use this package for facilitating various functions for the Data frame in R. Dplyr is actually built around these 5 functions.
 You can work with local data frames as well as with remote database tables.
 You might need to:

 Select certain columns of data.